zachammoud00/stack_implementation-/README.md

-# 📌 Stack implementation in C
+# 📌 Stack Implementation in C

 # 📖 Overview